-Getting Started with Addue: Rules And Rulesets
+Getting Started with Addue: Links And Linksets

-Note: This post is an introductory tutorial to Addue (https://Addue.com).
+Note 1: This post is an introductory tutorial to Addue (https://Addue.com).
 Addue is an all-in-one marketing toolkit featuring tools such as conversion tracking, A/B split testing, traffic routing by geography and other browser data, link cloaking and more.
 For more information, please see the Addue website.

 We’ll use the traffic splitting function Addue provides to illustrate the concept.
 Traffic splitting refers to taking your incoming stream of traffic and splitting it up into multiple landing pages.
-The most common use case is A/B optimization, where you’d also need to use conversion tracking rules to track the conversions on each of these landing pages.
+The most common use case is A/B optimization, where you’d also need to use conversion tracking links to track the conversions on each of these landing pages.
 For the moment we won’t be getting into any of that though – A/B optimization and conversion tracking will be covered separately in later tutorials.

-Under destination URL, enter http://jollyniceflowers.com/page2 and under probability enter 50.
+Under destination URL, enter https://jollyniceflowers.com/page2 and under probability enter 50.
 This page is also assigned a 50% probability like the other landing page, meaning that each of them will have a 50-50 chance of being presented to site visitors.

 (The number 246 between split/ and /tutorial will be different for you – it’s your unique account ID on Addue).

 Click on this link a few times.
-You’ll see that the traffic sometimes goes to http://jollyniceflowers.com/page1 and sometimes to http://jollyniceflowers.com/page2.
+You’ll see that the traffic sometimes goes to https://jollyniceflowers.com/page1 and sometimes to https://jollyniceflowers.com/page2.
 Addue is correctly routing the traffic in a 50-50 percent probability ratio to these 2 pages.
 Effectively it’s throwing a coin each time the link is clicked to figure out which landing page to use for that click.

 You can also see a live report on the clicks coming in through your freshly created Addue link in your Addue account.
 On your account main page, click on “Click History” under the Results section to see this:

-Each line on this report screen represents a click hitting your Addue link, along with other data such as the IP address it’s coming from, where Addue decided to send it (destination URL), and the rule ID applied.
+Each line on this report screen represents a click hitting your Addue link, along with other data such as the IP address it’s coming from, where Addue decided to send it (destination URL), and the link ID applied.